-Fort Colorado (1836-1838) – Also known as Fort Coleman and Fort Houston, the post was established in the fall of 1836 by Colonel Robert M. Coleman and first garrisoned by two or three companies of the ranger battalion.
+Fort Colorado, Texas, also known as Fort Coleman and Fort Houston, the post was established in the fall of 1836 by Colonel Robert M. Coleman and first garrisoned by two or three companies of the ranger battalion.
 Standing on high ground on the north bank of the Colorado River just west of Walnut Creek, the fort was a key post in the chain of defensive positions established by the Republic of Texas.